dubo-dubon-duponey/docker-dns/README.md

  * TLS_PORT

 Of course using any privileged port for these requires CAP_NET_BIND_SERVICE and a root user.

+Note that these environment variables are used solely in the default configuration file.
+If you are rolling your own, it's up to you to use them or not.

 Finally, any additional arguments provided when running the image will get fed to the `coredns` binary.